born 23 February 1841, died 13 April 1933

 Facts and Notes

-- Residence: 1900; Doña Ana, Doña Ana County, New Mexico, USAB; Age: 50; Marital Status: Married; Relation to Head of House: Head4
+- Residence: 1900; Doña Ana, Doña Ana County, New Mexico, USABGO; Age: 50; Marital Status: Married; Relation to Head of House: Head4

-- Residence: 1920; Doña Ana, Doña Ana County, New Mexico, USAB; Marital Status: Married; Relation to Head of House: Head3
+- Residence: 1920; Doña Ana, Doña Ana County, New Mexico, USABGO; Marital Status: Married; Relation to Head of House: Head3

-- Residence: 1930; Doña Ana, Doña Ana County, New Mexico, USAB; Marital Status: Widowed; Relation to Head of House: Father1
+- Residence: 1930; Doña Ana, Doña Ana County, New Mexico, USABGO; Marital Status: Widowed; Relation to Head of House: Father1

 - Anecdote: Before 1933; See person note below6,7,4,5,3,1

-- Death: 13 April 1933; Doña Ana, Doña Ana County, New Mexico, USAB; The cause of death on Senon's death certificate is barely legible, but appears to be chronic rheumatoid arthritis.2
+- Death: 13 April 1933; Doña Ana, Doña Ana County, New Mexico, USABGO; The cause of death on Senon's death certificate is barely legible, but appears to be chronic rheumatoid arthritis.2

 - Note: The story of Senon Reyes is a little mixed up.
 Originally, I was told (probably from my father, who heard it from one of his brothers) that Senon was part Yaqui Indian and part Spanish.
 I also heard second hand from Arnulfo, his eldest grandson, that Senon killed somebody in Mexico and changed his name when he came to the United States.
 I spoke directly to Arnulfo on 12 September, 2003, and this is what he related: